denisri/populse_mia/README.md

   * We use Git extension for versioning large files ([Git LFS](https://git-lfs.github.com/)) of the populse_mia project.
 We therefore recommend to [install git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation).
   * Clone the source codes

-    * Get source code from Github.
+    * Get source codes from Github.
 Replace [mia_install_dir] with a directory of your choice

           git clone https://github.com/populse/populse_mia.git [mia_install_dir]